Emaryllis/EmaryllisBot/README.md

-# RavenBot - A Discord.JS TypeScript Template
+# RavenBot - A Discord Bot for Raven

 This is a template meant for Discord.JS developers who want to use TypeScript instead of JavaScript.